Supreme Court avoids ruling on law shielding internet companies from being sued for what users post - KESQ

 But writing for the court, Justice Clarence Thomas said the family’s “claims fall far short of plausibly alleging that defendants aided and abetted the Reina attack.”

-In the Paris attack, the family of college student raised similar claims against Google over her killing at a Paris bistro, in an assault also claimed by the Islamic State.
+In the Paris attack, Gonzalez’ family raised similar claims against Google over her killing at a Paris bistro, in an assault also claimed by the Islamic State.
 That was one of several attacks on a June night in the French capital that left 130 people dead.

 The family wants to sue Google for YouTube videos they said helped attract IS recruits and radicalize them.
 Google owns YouTube.